cubing/twsearch/README.md

 that program, we have coded it completely from scratch.
 We start from a base of compatibility but do not guarantee it.

+Important options (you should specify these):

+   -M xxx:  megabytes of memory to use max; should be ~ 1/2 of your RAM and ideally a power of two -t xxx:  number of threads to use

+Sample usage:

+   ./twsearch 3x3x3.ksolve tperm.scr

+   ./twsearch -g 2x2x2.ksolve

 What is working so far:

 * Parsing ksolve file